Sergo2020/ml_course_pt2/module_1.md

 ### Data

 For this assignment I generated data.
-Dataset is **Group Data by Study Method**, where student studied in diffrent method and got their test scores.
+Dataset is **Group Data by Study Method**, where student studied in different method and got their test scores.
 In first subset student got score form the same distribution and in the other each group got different distribution.
 In practice, I used normal distribution with different mean values.